mak-iptv/balkantv-live/README.md

 ## 🌐 Deploy to Vercel

-The easiest way to deploy ALLtvLive:
+The easiest way to deploy Balkantv-live:

 1. Push this repo to GitHub
 2. Go to [vercel.com/new](https://vercel.com/new)